MicrosoftDocs/playfab-docs/playfab-docs/sdks/actionscript/quickstart.md

 ms.localizationpriority: medium
 ---

-# ActionScript Quickstart for Flash
+# ActionScript quickstart for Flash

 This guide will help you make your first PlayFab API call using ActionScript.